 How Does an Effective Software Development Team Look Like?

 Hiring skilled and tech-savvy employees is just a part of the goal of building a software development team.
 The organization of solid collaborative environments and capacity-building efforts is not less important.
-It is the number-one task for product owners.
+It is the number one task for product owners.
 We outlined the main points that motivate the Agile software development team to achieve high results.

 • Healthy communication climate.
 Since Agile teams are self-organizing, their communication must be comfortable, ensuring face-to-face interactions via daily standups or meetings.